molinamarcvdb/CerebralArteriesSegmentation/README.md

 process CTAs to obtain vascular 3D segmentations which are then further processed to compute features at each point of the vasculature of interest.
 Despite this fact, to enable its proper integration in the emergency room there is the need to leverage the calculation of the ideal access pathways to a fully-automatic configuration.

-The most challenging task in this regard is the CTA automatic segmentation of the vasculature of interest, which is the main scope of this project.
+The most challenging task in this regard is the CTA automatic segmentation of the vasculature of interest, here a fully autoamted method is presented.
+Concretely, this repository contains a ready to use framework where the main netwrok that one can use is UNETR [1].

+[1] Hatamizadeh, Ali, et al. “UNETR: Transformers for 3D Medical Image Segmentation.”
+ArXiv:2103.10504 [Cs, Eess], 9 Oct.
+2021, arxiv.org/abs/2103.10504.